KARTIK SUNAGAR

 Evolutionary ecology of venoms

-The evolution of venom is tightly linked to the ecology and environment of the venomous animal.
-Unfortunately, our understanding of the influence of these factors on the venom of animals in the Indian subcontinent remains completely uninvestigated.
-To address this knowledge gap, we have been assessing the impact of various factors in shaping the composition, biochemical activity, potency, and evolution of venom in snakes, spiders, scorpions, centipedes and many other enigmatic lineages.
+The evolution of venom is closely connected to the ecology and environment of the venomous animal.
+The impact of these factors on the venoms of animals in the Indian subcontinent remains largely unexplored.
+To fill this knowledge gap, we have been studying how various ecological and environmental factors influence the composition, biochemical activity, potency, and evolutionary patterns of venom in snakes, spiders, scorpions, centipedes, and many other lesser-known lineages.

 -